 Do you have to drag yourself out of bed each morning?
 Does it take you 2+ cups of coffee to wake up and feel like a productive human being?
+Is your morning routine a sluggish one?
 If you’re nodding your head in approval of those questions, then this post is the one for you!
 Read on to learn about 5 healthy ways to jumpstart your day!

 1. Forget about the snooze button

 - Setting the snooze button may make you feel like you’re getting more sleep, but what you’re actually doing is making it harder to fully wake up.
 If you do manage to drift back into a light sleep, you’re putting your brain back into a beginning sleep level – and that’s the worst one to wake up in.
 On the flip side, waking up too suddenly sends the brain into sleep inertia, which is basically that period of time between fully waking up and sleeping, where one feels groggy.

 - So how can you avoid feeling sleepy in the mornings?
 Studies have shown that preparing your body for slumber around sunset will allow your body to fall into the rhythm of waking up at sunrise naturally.
 Instead of staying awake and binge watching Netflix after the kids go to sleep (No judgement here!
 We’re all guilty!) consider taking a warm shower and then settling in with a good book.
 The faster you fall asleep, the earlier you’ll willingly wake up!